 Attendance is taken each day that the Cyber School is open; though students can continue working on days when the school is not open (weekends, holidays, professional development days, etc.).
 ECCS does not usually close for snow days; all classes will continue virtually as regularly scheduled and attendance will be taken.
 Meaningful participation is counted as engaging in daily online lesson activities, communicating with their teacher, participating in class activities (synchronous or asynchronous), or attending other scheduled academic events and is recorded as "meeting" attendance.
-Failure to log in or record meaning participation in main classes on all scheduled school days will be counted as a class absence.
-Failure to attend live lessons while logged into the instructional delivery system may also be counted as a class absence.
+Failure to present meaningful participation in main classes on all scheduled school days will be counted as No Engagement.
+Failure to attend live lessons while logged into the instructional delivery system will be counted as a Class Absence.
 ECCS will alert parents missed classes by email, text, and/or phone call.

 Aligned with the Pennsylvania State Law regarding truancy (Act 138), the following protocol is used to monitor unexcused absences and truancy.
-Three unexcused daily absences will result in the student being identified as truant.
-Parents will be notified directly of truancy by the Attendance Specialist.
-Six unexcused daily absences or more will result in the student being identified as habitually truant.
-Parents will be notified directly of habitual truancy by the Attendance Specialist.
+Three unexcused Daily Absences will result in the student being identified as truant.
+Parents will be notified directly of truancy by the Attendance Department.
+Six unexcused Daily Absences or more will result in the student being identified as habitually truant.
+Parents will be notified directly of habitual truancy by the Attendance Department.